What is GST?

 2. Can I amend a GST return after filing?

-Yes, you can correct errors in a previously filed return, but not by editing the original return.
-Instead, adjustments must be made in the subsequent filing period.
+Yes.
+You can correct a previously filed GST return, but not by editing the original return.
+You must adjust it in a later return period.
 It’s important to track such changes carefully to maintain consistency in GST return data and avoid discrepancies during assessments.

 3. Is GST applicable to freelancers and consultants in India?

-Yes, freelancers and consultants offering services and earning above the threshold must register under Goods and service tax.
+Yes, freelancers and consultants offering services and earning above the threshold must register under Goods and Services Tax.
 GST is applicable even if services are provided online or to overseas clients.
 For exports, filing under the zero-rated supply provision helps claim GST refunds on input services.

 4. How do I get a duplicate copy of my GST certificate?